We can transform any space with paintings of flowers, infusing it with natural beauty, color and a sense of tranquility.

 When the wild Phalaenopsis orchid was first found in the jungles, they were seen at a distance and the explorers thought that they were a group of white moths flying.

-Here are some the "white moths" flying in “White Flight”.
+Here are some the so-called white moths flying in “White Flight”.

 Phalaenopsis orchids are easy to grow, plus they are a great painting subject.